monosidev/monosi/README.md

   <a href="https://monosi.dev/slack">Join the Data Reliability Engineering Community</a>
 </p>

-Monosi is a stand-alone & extensible platform for data observability and monitoring.
-It ensures data quality by automatically monitoring your data stack for anomalies, alerting you of issues, and analyzing the root cause.
+Monosi offers data quality monitoring as a service to root cause data issues with end-to-end observability.

+🏆 Ensure data quality

+🚨 Monitor your data & alert on anomalies

+🎛 Analyze root cause of data issues

 This project is an OSS alternative to proprietary data quality and observability systems.
-Get started monitoring your data in [less than 10 minutes](https://docs.monosi.dev/docs/user-guide/getting-started)
+Get started monitoring your data in [less than 10 minutes](https://docs.monosi.dev/docs/user-guide/getting-started).

 ## Installation